Stay Informed

 According to the 2009 Economic Impact Study, the Port of Olympia activities generated $350.7 million in wages, salaries, and local consumption to the local and regional economy.

-44 full-time staff and another 10 who are in positions that are part-time, seasonal or project related.
+55 full-time staff and other positions that are part-time, seasonal or project related.

 Contact Port of Olympia